nvim-neorocks/nvim-best-practices/README.md

 > [!NOTE]
 >
+> Just expose a Lua API, if
+>
+> - you have a function that takes a large options table,
+>   and it would require lots of `<Plug>` mappings to expose all of its uses
+>   (You could still create some for the most common uses).
-> If you don't care about users who prefer vimscript for configuration,
+> - you don't care about people who prefer Vimscript for configuration
-> you can also just expose a lua API.

 ## :zap: Initialization